Nelegines/hide-product-prices-until-login/readme.txt

 Requires at least: 5.8
 Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Hide product prices and disable purchases unless the user is logged in or from an allowed region.
-Perfect for wholesale or restricted shops.
+Hide WooCommerce product prices and Add to Cart buttons unless customers are logged in or from allowed countries or roles.
+Ideal for wholesale stores and private shops.

 == Description ==